othermod/PSPi-Version-6/README.md

   - The ATmega microcontroller will turn off the screen and cut power to the audio circuits, ensuring a significant reduction in power consumption.
   - The controls are locked to prevent any accidental inputs during sleep mode.
   - The Raspberry Pi detects that the device is entering sleep mode, pauses the drivers, and switches the CPU governor to powersave mode.
 If RetroArch is running, it will also be paused to save resources.
-  - The ATmega microcontroller will restore power to the screen and audio circuits, and unlock the controls, bringing the device back to its active state.
   - This will also disable WiFi, if it's configured to do that.
   - This feature is particularly useful for preserving battery life during extended gaming sessions, allowing you to take breaks without needing to shut down the device completely.
 Pick up right where you left off, while minimizing power consumption during breaks.
 - **Mute:** Kills power to the audio circuits, reducing power usage.